This chapter includes the following topics:

 In the Project Properties dialog, under Deployment Profiles, select the WAR file you just created and click OK.

-After you have created the deployment profile and deployment descriptor, you can deploy your portlet producer to the managed server.
+After you have created the deployment profile, you can deploy your portlet producer to the managed server.

 To deploy a portlet producer to a WebLogic Managed Server: